linnfire/BotWallet/README.md

 Instead of only building a UI mockup, we built a working machine-to-machine demo.

-The agent:

-1. Requests premium content
-2. Receives `402 Payment Required`
-3. Reads the payment offer
-4. Checks its Bot Limit
-5. Pays through Pinch
-6. Settles with the merchant
-7. Retries the original request
-8. Receives `200 OK`
-9. Gets the premium content

 This made the concept tangible and testable.